cconstantine/NoDevent/README.md

 ## Ruby gem

-The ruby (gem) component of NoDevnet is for sending events.
+The ruby (gem) component of NoDevent is for sending events.

 ### Installation